khulnasoft/khulnasoft/docker-images/opentelemetry-collector/README.md

 ## Configurations

-Bundled configurations are in `/etc/otel-collector/configs` and can be used with the `--config` flag for some common Sourcegraph deployment configurations:
+Bundled configurations are in `/etc/otel-collector/configs` and can be used with the `--config` flag for some common Khulnasoft deployment configurations:

 - [`configs/jaeger.yaml`](configs/jaeger.yaml) - useful for sending traces to Khulnasoft's bundled Jaeger instance.
 - [`configs/honeycomb.yaml`](configs/honeycomb.yaml)